bart1259/AIWeatherCaster/README.md

 ### Masking

 Since predicting above the bodies of water would be difficult, as there are few weather stations in the oceans and great lakes, a mask was constructed to zero any point not above land.

+### Positional Embedding

+The kernel in a convolutional neural network have no idea where they are executing, so a positional encoding is fed into the network.
+The encoding, similar to that used in a Transformer Model,

 ## The Model